 The case for a high temperature origin of life was made by Wachtershauser (1998), who argued that biogenesis and microbial evolution proceeded deterministically from hyperthermophiles to mesophiles.
-We have likewise argued (Schwartzman 1999, 2002; Lineweaver and Schwartzman in press) that biogenesis and the emergence of the three domains of life was likely thermally inevitable, given the abiotic initial conditions of our planet.
+We have likewise argued

+(Schwartzman 1999; Lineweaver and Schwartzman 2004) that biogenesis and the emergence of the three domains of life was likely thermally inevitable, given the abiotic initial conditions of our planet.
 The chemical evolution research program continues to generate support for determinism, for example, in arguments for the likely universality of intermediary autotrophic metabolism (Morowitz et al. 2000) and the genetic code (Vogel 1998).

-A hyperthermophilic last common ancestor of life (LCA) has long been thought implied by the rRNA phylogenetic tree (Fig. 1) (Woese 1987; Pace 1997).
-While the deep-rootedness of hyperthermophilic Archaea still appears to be robust (Matte-Tailliez et al. 2002; Caetano-Anolles 2002), some researchers argue that even deeply rooted Bacteria acquired their hyperthermophily by horizontal gene transfer (hgt) from Archaea (Aravind et al. 1998; Forterre et al. 2000; Brochier and Philippe 2002), a view under challenge (Di Giulio 2003).
-All known hyperthermophiles apparently have reverse gyrase (rg) (Forterre 2002), with the exception of the newly discovered Nanoarchaeota (Stetter 2003).
-The latter discovery indicates that rg is not required for hyperthermophily and that fusion of separate genes to rg occurred at hyperthermophilic, not mesophilic conditions as previously argued (Lopez-Garcia 1999; Declais et al. 2000).
-Alternatively, an alternative protective mechanism was present in a hyperthermophilic LCA and early organisms (Baross 1998; Musgrave et al. 2002).
+A hyperthermophilic last common ancestor of life (LCA) has long been thought implied by the rRNA phylogenetic tree (Fig. 16.1) (Woese 1987; Pace 1997).
+While the deep-rootedness of hyperthermophilic Archaea still appears to be robust (Matte-Tailliez et al. 2002; Caetano-Anolles 2002), some researchers argue that even deeply - rooted Bacteria acquired their hyperthermophily by horizontal gene transfer (hgt) from Archaea (Aravind et al. 1998; Forterre et al. 2000; Brochier and Philippe 2002), a view under challenge (Di Giulio 2003a,b,c).
+All known hyperthermophiles apparently have reverse gyrase (rg) in a fused gene (Forterre 2002), with the exception of the newly discovered Nanoarchaeota (Waters et al. 2003).
+The latter discovery suggests that fusion of separate genes to reverse gyrase occurred at hyperthermophilic, not moderately thermophilic or mesophilic conditions as previously argued (Lopez-Garcia 1999; Declais et al. 2000).
+Alternatively, another protective mechanism was present in a hyperthermophilic LCA and early organisms (Baross 1998; Musgrave et al. 2002).

-An objection to a hyperthermophilic LCA based on G + C content of rRNA of extant organisms (Galtier et al. 1999) has been challenged (Di Giulio 2000 a b 2003).
+An objection to a hyperthermophilic LCA based on G + C content of rRNA of extant organisms (Galtier et al. 1999) has been challenged (Di Giulio 2000a,b 2003).
 In addition to G + C content, Di Giulio used a thermophily index based on the propensity of amino acids to enter more frequently into (hyper)thermophile proteins, concluding that the late stage of genetic code structuring took place in a (hyper)thermophilic organism.
-These studies have used the correlation of the optimal growth temperature with the above measures to infer the temperature of the LCA, but the maximum temperature for growth ("Tmax") is plausibly closer to the temperature of emergence, giving a stronger inference of a hyperthermophilic LCA.
-Similarly, a hyperthermophilic LCA is inferred from the robust correlation of Tmax with the rRNA phylogenetic distance from the LCA for (hyper)thermophilic procaryotes (Fig. 2) (Schwartzman and Lineweaver 2003), with an inferred temperature exceeding 120 deg C, consistent with the newly discovered record Tmax of 121 deg C for life (an Archaea close to Pyrodictium; Kashefi and Lovley 2003), although this reported Tmax is now being challenged (Stetter 2003).
+These studies have used the correlation of the optimal growth temperature with the above measures to infer the temperature of the LCA, but the maximum temperature for growth (T{MAX}) is plausibly closer to the temperature of emergence, giving a stronger inference of a hyperthermophilic LCA.
+Similarly, a hyperthermophilic LCA is inferred from the robust correlation of T{MAX} with the rRNA phylogenetic distance from the LCA for (hyper)thermophilic procaryotes (Fig. 16.2) (Schwartzman and Lineweaver 2003), with an inferred temperature exceeding 120° C, consistent with the newly discovered record T{MAX} of 121° C for life (an Archaea close to Pyrodictium; Kashefi and Lovley 2003), although this reported T{MAX} is now being challenged (Stetter 2003).

 Other recent support for a hyperthermophilic LCA comes from expanded sequence and secondary structure data of rRNA (Shepard et al. 2003), the tRNA sequence tree (Tong et al. 2003) and experimental tests using modified enzyme residues (Miyazaki et al. 2001; Yamagishi et al. 2003).
-If future phylogenetic trees based on greater sampling and better understood genomes confirm the apparent near universal absence of hyperthermophiles with mesophilic ancestors (Fig. 1), the asymmetric evolution of hyperthermophiles to mesophiles would be confirmed.
-This asymmetry is supported for example, by the absence of any living eucaryote with a Tmax exceeding a few degrees above 60 deg C, in spite of at least 2 billion years of opportunity to adapt to hyperthermophily.
+If future phylogenetic trees based on greater sampling and better understood genomes confirm the apparent near universal absence of hyperthermophiles with mesophilic ancestors (Fig. 16.1), the asymmetric evolution of hyperthermophiles to mesophiles would be confirmed.
+This asymmetry is supported for example, by the absence of any living eucaryote with a T{MAX} exceeding a few degrees above 60° C, in spite of at least 2 billion years of opportunity to adapt to hyperthermophily.